upb-uc4/hlf-network/README.md

 ### Prerequisites
 For setting up our project, you need to install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 If you are new to Kubernetes, we suggest the [interactive tutorials](https://kubernetes.io/docs/tutorials/) provided by Kubernetes.
-Exceute `minikube start` to start Minikube.
+Execute `minikube start` to start Minikube.

 ### Starting the Network